Michelle-Watson/capstone-michelle/README.md

 ###### List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-- As a user, I want to search for a video game by title and see prices across different platforms.
+- As a user, I want to see video games by title and see prices across different platforms.
 - As a user, I want to click on a link that takes me directly to the store page where I can purchase the game.
 - As a user, I want to see a list of platforms and their current price for a specific game.
 - As a user, I want to see the game’s current price, regular price, and any discounts applied (if available).